Friends of Great Smoky Mountains National Park assists the National Park Service in its mission to

 Friends of of the Smokies gained our incorporating charter from the State of North Carolina on June 30, 1995.

-Friends of the Smoky Mountains National Park helped return elk to the Smokies after a 150-year absence in 2001.
+Friends of the Smokies helped return elk to the Smokies after a 150-year absence in 2001.

 In 2005, Friends of the Smokies dedicated a new laboratory at the University of Tennessee to raise predator beetles for the fight against the hemlock woolly adelgid.